Bumblebee202111/doubean-public/README.md

 Incoming features, libraries and bug fixes \(roughly in chronological order\)

 #### To-dos for next release \(0.3.1\)
-* \[SettingsFragment] Add, which may contain author info, WebView enabled by default toggle, etc

 * 🛠\[Need help\]\[GroupDetailFragment\]The last position won't be restored when the pager is being recreated
   * When using ViewPager2, the restore problem arises if the list of page IDs are asynchronously